A photo of a signpost pointing to Huddlesford Junction

 Lichfield Canal Overview

-Built between 1794 and 1797 as the Ogley Locks Section of the Wyrley and Essington Canal, the right to navigation was extinguished by The British Transport Commission Act, 1954 and much of the canal was drained and filled in during the 1960s.
+Built between 1794 and 1797 as the Ogley Locks Section of the Wyrley and Essington Canal, the now‑named Lichfield Canal was abandoned in the 1950s.
+The right of navigation was formally extinguished by the British Transport Commission Act of 1954, and much of the route was drained and filled in during the 1960s.
+We are now restoring it to make it navigable again.

 Maps